 Slovenian Nuclear Safety Administration (SNSA) is competent authority in Slovenia on radiation matters during an emergency.
-Its emergency team provides advice on protective actions to the Civil Protection Commander.
-SRPA staff are members of the SNSA emergency team as well.
+SNSA emergency response team provides advice on protective actions to the national Civil Protection Commander.
+Slovenian Radiation Protection Administration staff are members of the SNSA emergency team as well.

 The NPP is obliged to notify off-site authorities (Regional Notification Centre, National Notification Centre and Slovenian Nuclear Safety Administration) within 15 min of emergency declaration.
-They have to report in writing every 30 min during an emergency.
-They have to make available plant parameters via an online system.
-They have to give recommendation of protective actions.
+They have to report in writing every 30 min during an emergency and provide plant parameters via an online system.
+They have to make available plant parameters via an on-line system.
+They also have to give recommendation of protective actions.